anthonyescobar/language-logic-exploration/documents/SDF.md

 one-paragraph description of the system being designed, and should include a high-level UML diagram of the system components.
 It should conclude with a verbal outline description of the document, worded something like "The remainder of this document is structured as follows.
 Section 5.2 contains . . . .
 Section 5.3 contains . . ." and so on.

 ## 5.2 Functional Requirements
-This application shall utilize two different ways for the user to interact with the application.
+This application shall utilize two different ways for the user to interact with the application, a Graphical User Interface which can be accessed by a web browser, or a Command Line Interface which can be accessed with a shell application.
 ### 5.2.1 Graphical User Interface
 The Graphical User Interface (GUI) for the application provides the user with a way to input text for the application to run its computations upon and return the result in a clear and organized manner for the user to view.
   1. The GUI shall provide a `textarea` for the user to input the conditional statements